RonasIT/swift-networking/README.md

 #### `GeneralErrorHandler`

 To simplify error handling for some general errors, any `ErrorHandlingService` uses built-in `GeneralErrorHandler` by default.
-You don't need to check error code or response status code manually. `GeneralErrorHandler` will help you with it.
+You don't need to check error code or response status code manually. `GeneralErrorHandler` will help you with it by mapping errors to
+`GeneralRequestError`.
 There is a list of supported errors:
 ```swift
 public enum GeneralRequestError: Error {